BCAM-CFD/Lubircation-Dynamics-with-Friction/README.md

 # Lubircation-Dynamics-with-Friction
+ This code has been developed  in a collaboration between

+ - Marco Ellero, leader of the  CFD Modelling and Simulation group at BCAM (Basque Center for Applied Mathematics) in Bilbao, Spain
+ - Sagaya Savarimuthu Prasanna Kumar, from Marco Ellero's group.
+ - Adolfo Vazquez-Quesada, from the Department of Fundamental Physics at UNED, in Madrid, Spain.
+ - Jose Esteban  Lopez Aguilar,  from the Departamento  de Ingenieria Quimica at UNAM, in Mexico DF, Mexico.

+ Developers: Adolfo Vazquez-Quesada.
+ 	     Sagaya Savarimuthu Prasanna Kumar.
+             Jose Esteban Lopez-Aguilar.

   Code  for  simulating  suspensions  of spherical  particles  in  a fluid.
 The hydrodynamic interactions are modeled using lubrication and friction forces, so the code  is expected to be valid only for concentrated systems.
-Particle spins are also considered.
+Particle spins are also considered
+   References:
+    - José  Antonio Ruiz-Lopez,  Sagaya Savarimuthu  Prasanna Kumar, Adolfo    Vazquez-Quesada,    Juan     de    Vicente,    Marco Ellero.
+Tribological variable-friction  coefficient models for the  simulation of  dense  suspensions  of rough  polydisperse particles.
+Journal of Rheology, 67(2), 541-558.
+2023
+    - Sagaya  Savarimuthu  Prasanna Kumar;  Adolfo  Vázquez-Quesada;
+       Marco Ellero.
+A conservative lubrication dynamics  method for the  simulation   of  dense  non-colloidal   suspensions  with particle   spin.
+Journal   of  Computational   Physics.
+427, pp. 110001, 2021.

+**** Check the documentation for more information about the code. ****